Artist

 Sognare Polaris (JP1) 1971 juke box single with white label - backed with Mauro Teani/La voglia di piangere

-The first reissue by Vinyl Magic (who also issued it in CD) was in a numbered issue of 300 copies with a textured gatefold cover having a flap on the right side as the original; the band's only 7" release was included as a bonus single.
-This reissue is rather difficult to find.
+The LP has been reissued three times: the first one by Vinyl Magic (who also issued it on CD) was in a numbered pressing of 300 copies with a textured gatefold cover having the same flap as the original; the band's only 7" release was included as a bonus single.
+This reissue is now rather difficult to find.

-Last reissue is by Akarma and has a standard gatefold cover, adding the singles' tracks on the LP.
+A new reissue was by Akarma, with a standard gatefold cover, adding the singles' tracks on the LP.

 No counterfeits exist.

 The band's only single, almost as rare and expensive as the LP, was issued with two different catalogue numbers and label designs, one with Polaris' classic red/orange background and the other with a black label.
-The last one was possibly a promo.
+The last one was a promo, probably distributed without the picture cover.

 Original LP label